sethryder/modpackindex/readme.md

 2. Install Dependencies: `composer install`.
 3. Set an encryption key in `app/config/app.php`, more info about it in the config file.
 4. Enter you database credentials in `app/config/database.php`.
-5. Run: `php artisan mpi:install` This will walk you through setting up your first admin user.
+5. Run: `php artisan mpi:install`, this will walk you through setting up your first admin user.
 6. Have fun!

+## Additional Configuration

+Here is some additional configuration that you will need to do to use every feature.

+##### Youtube

+Add your Youtube API key to `app/config/services.php` to allow MPI to properly import video information.

+##### Bit.ly

+Add your Bit.ly token to `app/config/services.php` to allow MPI to convert Bit.ly URLs to the full URL on import.

 ## Commands / Crons